nalivayev/florentine-abbot/docs/en/naming.md

 Question 3: Can this structure be used for other types of media, such as scanned documents?

-Answer: Yes, the system is universal.
+Answer: Yes, the approach is universal.
 For documents, define appropriate groups (`DOC` — documents, `LET` — letters, `NEW` — newspapers) and apply the same naming and organization principles based on the document’s creation date.

 ---